 If you’re not sure how to repair a crack or whether or not repairing a foundation crack is an adequate solution to your problem, contact Airlift Concrete Experts today.
 We would be happy to provide you with a free consultation and quote!

 Mudjacking is a process in which holes are drilled into the affected area of your concrete, and filled with a mixture of cement, water, and grout.
-This mixture, called slurry, will fill the voids beneath your concrete and through hydraulic pressure, lifting it back to its original level.
-Once this is complete, the holes can then be filled and the site can be cleaned up.
+This mixture, called slurry, will fill the voids beneath your concrete and, through hydraulic pressure, lift it back to its original level.
+Once this is complete, the holes can then be filled and the site is cleaned up.
 Mudjacking is a cost-effective process and can be applied to a variety of areas such as driveways, sidewalks, porch steps, and more.
 Although the slurry mixture gives strength to the concrete, it is also extremely heavy, adding weight to the sub-base.
+If the soil is already having trouble supporting the slab, it’s going to continue to compress when you add hundreds of pounds of slurry.

 Here at Airlift Concrete Experts, we recommend polyjacking for all concrete raising, leveling, and stabilization applications.
 Polyjacking is a quick, cost-effective, and efficient method that has proven to last for years to come.
 To learn more about the benefits of polyjacking, click here.
 If you have more questions about polyjacking and mudjacking in Little Rock and surrounding areas, be sure to call Airlift Concrete Experts at (501) 744-8274.
 We are here to help!